 - 3. When a committee chair and a sufficient number of qualified faculty members have reviewed the student's preliminary proposal and agreed to serve, they inform the Chairman of the Department in writing of this and he or she will file their statements with a copy of the proposal in the student's permanent Department file.
-(The form used for notifying the Department Chairman of Faculty members' willingness to serve on thesis and dissertation committees (FORM I) appears in APPENDIX L. - 4.
+(The form used for notifying the Department Chairman of Faculty members' willingness to serve on thesis and dissertation committees (FORM 1) appears in APPENDIX L. - 4.
 At this point, the Department Chairman will recommend to the Dean of the Graduate School that a thesis or dissertation committee be appointed and the student be admitted to M.S. or Ph.D. candidacy.
 The student may now be permitted to register for PSY 710 or PSY 730 as appropriate.
-Students may not be admitted to candidacy in the same semester they intend to graduate.
+Students may not be admitted to candidacy in the same semester they intend to graduate. - 5.
+The student, after due consultation with his or her committee, will then prepare a final written proposal to include a definitive statement of the problem and its significance along with the detailed design for the conduct of the research.